hzeller/bant/README.md

    (e.g. glob() is not implemented yet).
 If unclear if a library can be removed, it is conservatively _not_ suggested for removal.
-   You can use this to clean up existing builds, or, while in the development and you added/removed headers from your code, to update your BUILD files using the ouptut of `bant dwyu`.
+   You can use this to clean up existing builds, or, while in the development and you added/removed headers from your code, to update your BUILD files.
+   I usually just source the output of `bant` directly with `. <(bant dwyu ...)`

+   Caveats:
-   Note: does not take visibiliity into acccount yet.
+     * Does not take visibiliity into acccount yet, so it might suggest to add more targets than available.
+     * Always adds the direct dependency of a header, even if another dependency exists that provides that header with one indirection.
+This is by design, but maybe there should be an option to allow indirect dependencies ?

    You could call this a simple `build_cleaner` ...
  * `canonicalize` emits edits to canonicalize targets, e.g.
-    * `//foo/bar:baz` when already in `//foo/bar` becomes `:baz`
+    * `//foo/bar:baz` when already in package `//foo/bar` becomes `:baz`
     * `//foo:foo` becomes `//foo`
     * `@foo//:foo` becomes `@foo`
     * `foo` without `:` prefix becomes `:foo`

 ### Nice-to-have/next steps/TODO

   * variable-expand and some const-evaluate expressions to flatten and see more relevant info (e.g. outputs from `glob()`).
+  * expand list-comprehensions
-  * Maybe a path query language to extract in a way that the output then can be used for scripting.
+  * Maybe a path query language to extract in a way that the output then can be used for scripting (though keeping it simple.
+Main goal is still to just dump things in a useful format for standard tools to post-process).
   * ...

 ### Compile/Installation